An Introduction to Emphysema

 Stage One: This is considered mild emphysema.
 The FEV1 must be greater than or equal to 80% of normal lung function.

 Stage Two: As moderate emphysema, the FEV1 must be less than 80%, but greater than or equal to 50% of normal lung function.

 Stage Three: Severe emphysema requires a FEV1 less than 50% of normal, but greater than or equal to 30%.

 Stage Four: A FEV of less than 30% of normal, or of less than 50% or normal with low blood oxygen levels indicates very severe emphysema.

 While the GOLD emphysema staging criteria is widely used by pulmonologists and physicians alike, it cannot be used to evaluate every person with emphysema as it fails to acknowledge how people with emphysema feel or their quality of life.

 Treatment for Stage One Emphysema

 Patients in stage one of emphysema have many options to improve their quality of life.
-The Lung Institute offers two adult stem cell therapies: bone marrow stem cell therapy and venous (blood-derived) stem cell therapy.
+The Lung Institute offers two adult cellular therapies: bone marrow cellular therapy and venous (blood-derived) cellular therapy.
 The venous therapy can be performed on its own when needed.
-During these therapies, the adult stem cells go through a specific process to target the damaged tissue.
+During these therapies, the adult cells go through a specific process to target the damaged tissue.